OOPSpam/blog/_posts/2025-01-07-stopping-spam-submissions-in-google-forms-with-oopspam-and-make.md

 For spam submissions, you can choose to:

-1. **Log to Google Sheets**
+**1. Log to Google Sheets**

-2. * Create a separate Google Sheet to store spam entries for later review.
+* Create a separate Google Sheet to store spam entries for later review.
 * Map fields like Name, Email, Message, and Spam Score to the spam sheet.

-3. **Discard the Data**
+**2. Discard the Data**

-4. * Simply terminate the scenario for submissions where **Spam Score > 2**, ensuring they are not processed further.
+* Simply terminate the scenario for submissions where **Spam Score > 2**, ensuring they are not processed further.

 ## Step 5: Test the Workflow